-If you have attended the Beginners and Intermediate Photography Courses the you should really be looking at shooting in RAW and editing in Lightroom to get the best out of your images.
+If you have attended the Beginners and any Level Two Courses then you should really be looking at shooting in RAW and editing in Lightroom to get the best out of your images.
 Every image I post will have been edited in Lightroom.

 Picasa is still a great option for editing your JPGs but to edit RAW images you need to use a RAW editor like Lightroom or Photoshop.
 The Lightroom Course will take you all the way from importing your images, through sorting, rating, key wording, editing and exporting with and without a copyright for print or social media.